slalom-consulting-ltd/terraform-guidelines/README.md

 - ... even more [here](https://www.terraform.io/docs/backends/types/index.html)

-A good choice for multi-provider code is Terraform Cloud: one key element to keep in mind is that the sensible data part of the state will be stored on HashiCorp's servers.
+A good choice for multi-provider code is Terraform Cloud: one key element to keep in mind is that the sensitive data part of the state will be stored on HashiCorp's servers.

 For Terraform code that uses (primarily) one provider, a good option is to use the service-specific storage and locking method.